-iv. the name and contact details of the person(s) responsible for the activities under i - iii above.
 The record of grades received must be available on request to students, ISD and relevant internal personnel.
-The relevant data protection permissions should be agreed with students accordingly and in line with GDPR requirements13.
+The relevant data protection permissions should be agreed with students accordingly and in line with GDPR requirements14.

-- g. complaints and grievances: The following must be documented: - i. clear information describing what constitutes a complaint or grievance by a student; - ii. the procedure to be followed by the provider in the event of receipt of a complaint / grievance; - iii. the name and contact details of the person(s) responsible for managing this procedure; - iv. the maximum duration from receipt of a complaint to resolution of the issue; - v. the means of appeal/review where claims are not resolved to the satisfaction of the student. - 13.
-The provider must not accept payment of fees by cash.
-Payment must be documented and a receipt provided to the student, whether the student is paying for a first programme or is based in the State and renewing their student immigration permission.
+- b. complaints and grievances: The following must be documented: - i. clear information describing what constitutes a complaint or grievance by a student; - ii. the procedure to be followed by the provider in the event of receipt of a complaint/grievance; - iii. the name and contact details of the person(s) responsible for managing this procedure; - iv. the maximum duration from receipt of a complaint to resolution of the issue. - v. the means of appeal/review where claims are not resolved to their satisfaction.